 Many of us are looking to buy an activity tracker to get fitter, healthier and maybe a little lighter.
 There are many fitness trackers out there but Fitbits are considered among the best with good reason.
-There are several Fitbit trackers ranging in price, features and design to suit every budget, need and taste.
+There are several Fitbit trackers and smartwatches ranging in price, features and design to suit every budget, need and taste.

 Whether you simply want to track your steps pedometer-style, see how well you’re sleeping, monitor your heart rate or compete against your friends, a Fitbit is a subtle, affordable accessory.
+And new health features look further into your heart and wellbeing, as well as stress levels and illness potential.

 Owning a Fitbit is going to motivate you to exercise more, and even get a better night's sleep.
 We've tested every Fitbit ever launched, and we're going to tell you which is the best Fitbit for you.
+We've even included some of the older Fitbits that have been discontinued but are still available at online retailers.

-Until we have tested these new Fitbits, you can find out more about which to buy by reading our Fitbit Sense vs Fitbit Versa 3 comparison, and our look at the differences between the Fitbit Inspire 2 and Fitbit Charge 4 activity trackers.
+You can find out more about which to buy by reading our Fitbit Sense vs Fitbit Versa 3 comparison, and our look at the differences between the Fitbit Inspire 2 and Fitbit Charge 4 activity trackers.

 Find more in-depth buying advice below our chart.